 Under the fair value hierarchy, observable inputs such as unadjusted quoted prices in active markets for identical assets or liabilities are defined as Level 1; observable inputs other than quoted prices included within Level 1 that are either directly or indirectly observable for the asset or liability are defined as Level 2; and unobservable inputs for the asset or liability are defined as Level 3.
-The aggregate fair value of our debt, which is estimated based on quoted market prices of similar liabilities, was approximately \$2.7 billion as of December 31, 2023 and \$2.5 billion as of December 31, 2022.
-The fair value of our debt as of both December 31, 2023 and 2022 is classified as Level 2.
+The aggregate fair value of our debt, which is estimated based on quoted market prices of similar liabilities, was approximately \$2.5 billion as of December 31, 2024 and \$2.7 billion as of December 31, 2023.
+The fair value of our debt as clevel 2.